 The Company holds derivative instruments to hedge interest rate risk, to offer customers longer term fixed rate loans through a program similar to a back to back swap, which results in both a derivative asset and liability on the Consolidated Balance Sheet, and through the residential lending platform through interest rate locks.
-(See Note 19 for additional information).
-As of December 31, 2023, and 2022, the fair value for the derivatives instruments was \$13.7 million and \$16.6 million, respectively.
-The change in the fair value of financial instruments was due to the changes in market interest rates during 2023 and the time to maturity of the various instruments.
+(See Note 18 for additional information).
+As of December 31, 2024, and 2023, the fair value for the derivative instruments was \$10.4 million and \$13.7 million, respectively.
+The change in the fair value of financial instruments was due to the changes in market interest rates during 2024, the time to maturity of the various instruments and the maturity or early termination of certain instruments.
 The effective portion of changes in the fair value of the cash flow interest hate hedge derivative is initially reported in other comprehensive income (outside of earnings), net of tax, and subsequently reclassified to earnings when the hedged transaction affects earnings, and the ineffective portion of changes in the fair value of the derivative is recognized directly in earnings.